jinjiaKarl/CS-E4160/network_filesystems/README.md

 * Compatibility: FUSE is compatible with a wide range of operating systems, including Linux, macOS, and Windows.
 This makes it easy to create filesystems that can be used on multiple platforms.

-* User-level access: FUSE allows users to access filesystems at the user level, which provides greater security and control.
+* `User-level access`: FUSE allows users to access filesystems at the user level, which provides greater security and control.
 Users can mount and unmount filesystems without requiring root access, which reduces the risk of accidental damage or security breaches.

 * Performance: While FUSE adds an extra layer of abstraction, it has been optimized to provide high performance.
 FUSE uses a kernel-level caching mechanism to reduce the overhead of accessing files in userspace, which helps to maintain good performance.